wamdam/backy2/README.rst

     contain mostly zeros and are deduplicated before reaching the target storage.

-    In addition to this Benji supports fast state-of-the-art compression based on `zstandard<https://github.com/facebook/zstd>`.
-This will further reduce the
-    required bandwidth and also reduce the storage space requirements.
+    In addition to this Benji supports fast state-of-the-art compression based on `zstandard <https://github.com/facebook/zstd>`_.
+This will further reduce the required bandwidth and also reduce the storage space requirements.

 **Support for a variety of backup storage targets**
-    Benji supports AWS S3 as a data backend but also has options to enable compatibility with other S3 implementations like Google Storage, Ceph's RADOS Gateway or `Minio<https://www.minio.io/>`.
+    Benji supports AWS S3 as a data backend but also has options to enable compatibility with other S3 implementations like Google Storage, Ceph RADOS Gateway or `Minio <https://www.minio.io/>`_.

-    Benji also supports `Backblaze<https://www.backblaze.com/>`'s B2 Cloud
-    Storage which opens up a very cost effective way to keep your backups.
+    Benji also supports `Backblaze's <https://www.backblaze.com/>`_ B2 Cloud Storage which opens up a very cost effective way to keep your backups.

     Last but not least Benji can also use any file based storage including